LayaungHtut/LaYaungHtut/LayaungHtut.md

 >
 > > UID - 700694659(Asia)

----
+___

 ```
-Leave the people who were meant to see the future with and walk on alone.
+ > Leave the people who were meant to see the future with and walk on alone.

+ > If the world hates you, just remember that, it has hated me first.
 ```